-Seahawks mailbag: Pro Bowl snubs, playoff scenarios, and assessing impact of returning players
+Seahawks mailbag: Pro Bowl snubs and assessing the returns of Rashaad Penny, Josh Gordon and Greg Olsen

 Obviously, Seattle can also still just finish with the best record in the NFC if its wins both and the Packers lose both and the Saints — who host the Vikings and play at Carolina — lose at least one.
 That’d be the cleanest way to do it.

-Q: https://twitter.com/CraigMarker asked: Assuming Seattle beats the Rams and 49ers, who is the odds on favorite (for the Seahawks) to play first in the playoffs and where?
+Q: @CraigMarker asked: Assuming Seattle beats the Rams and 49ers, who is the odds on favorite (for the Seahawks) to play first in the playoffs and where?

 A: As noted above, Seattle does have a remote shot at the No. 1 seed and a first-round playoff bye.